Géo Ham

 Géo Ham, Georges Hamel (18 September 1900 in Laval, Mayenne, France – June 1972 in Paris) was a French painter and illustrator.

 He is known for his illustrations of aeroplanes or automobiles which appeared in L'Illustration.
+He also illustrated numerous posters advertising major motor races in France including the Le Mans 24 hour race and the Monaco Grand Prix.

 In 1918, he was received at the École nationale supérieure des arts décoratifs.

 He was appointed as an Official Peintre de l'Air in 1931.

+Géo Ham competed in the 1934 Le Mans 24 hour race in a 2 litre Derby.
+He did not finish the race as transmission problems forced him to withdraw.